HumanSignal/label-studio/docs/source/guide/frontend.md

 short: Frontend builds
 type: guide
 tier: all
-order: 950
+order: 219
-section: "Advanced Development"
+order_enterprise: 126
 meta_title: Customize User Interface
 meta_description: Label Studio documentation for integrating the Label Studio frontend interface into your own machine learning or data labeling application workflow.
+section: "Integration and Development"

 ---

 The [Label Studio Frontend](https://github.com/heartexlabs/label-studio-frontend) (LSF) is the main labeling interface distributed within Label Studio and as a separate package via NPM and Unpkg.
 You can integrate the LSF into your projects without Label Studio to provide data labeling capabilities to your users.